opensearch-project/opensearch-sdk-java/DEVELOPER_GUIDE.md

 - First navigate to the directory that OpenSearch has been cloned to
 - Checkout the correct branch, e.g. `git checkout feature/extensions`.
 - Run `./gradlew publishToMavenLocal`.
+- Run `./gradlew check` to make sure the build is successful.

 It is necessary to publish dependencies to a local maven repository until this branch is merged to `main`, at which point all dependencies will be published to Maven central.